-1. The Textbook for BIO A02 is:
+(1) The Textbook for BIO A02H3 Y is:

-Russell PJ, Wolfe SL, Hertz PE, Starr C, Fenton B, Addy H, Maxwell D, Haffie T, Davey K,.
-2012.
-Biology: Exploring the diversity of life.
-(2nd Canadian Edition), Toronto: Nelson Education Ltd.
+Russell PJ, Wolfe SL, Hertz PE, Starr C, Fenton B, Addy H, Maxwell D, Haffie T, Davey K. 2012.
+Biology: Exploring the Diversity of Life.
+(2nd Canadian ed.).
+3-volume paperback.
+Toronto: Nelson Education Ltd. 1253 p.

+- (2) Textbook Policy: We strongly recommend that students use the textbook, but it is not required.
+Although the 2nd and 1st Eds. have much in common, the material in some chapters has changed substantially and Lecture material may refer to specific page numbers and Figures in the 2nd Ed. textbook.
+Therefore having the 2nd Ed. may improve your ability to follow the Lectures and study effectively.
+Previous textbooks will not include an ebook or access to Mindtap Study Guide.
+Regardless of the textbook you use, you are responsible for learning the material as presented in Lecture. - (3) Mindtap is an additional, online supplement to help you master the material presented in BIO A02 H3 Y.

-- 2. The Textbook Website (Coursemate) developed by the Publisher of the Textbook has additional resources that students will find useful in BIO A02.
-An access code is included in the purchase. - 3.
-The Lab Manual, which is required for all Lab Practicals is: - Rush S., Gladilina E., Condy, C.,2014.
-BIO A02H3 Y Life on earth: form, function and interactions Lab Manual for Summer 2014.
-Toronto, Ontario: University of Toronto Scarborough Printing Services. .
-There are changes in the Summer 2014 Lab Manual.
+- (4) The Textbook Website (ebook) developed by the Publisher of the textbook has additional resources that students will find useful in both introductory biology courses (BIO A01 and BIO A02).
+An Access Code to this site is included. - 1.
+The Lab Manual, which is required for all Lab Practicals is:

+S. Rush, E. Gladilina, C. Armstrong, 2016.
+BIO A02H3 Y - Life on Earth: Form, Function and Interactions - Lab Manual for Summer 2016.
+Toronto, Ontario: University of Toronto Scarborough Printing Services.

+There are changes in the Summer 2016 Lab Manual.
 Photocopies of old, and now out- of- date, lab manuals are NOT ACCEPTABLE.

-The Lab Manual can be obtained from the Blackboard course page (in the folder entitled "Lab Manual Sumer 2014").
+The Lab Manual can be obtained from the Blackboard course page (in the folder entitled "BIO A02 Lab Manual Summer 2016").
 The Lab Manual is NOT FOR SALE at the Bookstore!
-The digital copy is the ONLY copy provided for Summer 2014!
+The digital copy is the ONLY copy provided for Summer 2016!